krzysk1/fa5indy/README.md

 1. Unzip file and move the folder "fa5indy" to C:\Users\~\Documents\Aerofly FS2\aircraft.

 Tips:
-GliderEngine button - turn on/off landing lights; turn on/off engines.
+Flaps button - turn on/off landing lights

-Updated:
-ver 1.1
-- working instrument panel added (based on pictures from there http://lawson3d.deviantart.com/gallery/)
-- flight model tuned

 ================================================================================================================================
 This file download from the CadNav